 On the expiry of the Contract Period, LPIN shall calculate the difference between the amounts received from the Client for repairs and maintenance (including the tyre maintenance) and the actual costs incurred in respect of each Vehicle.
 In the event that the amount received from the Client is found to be lower than such actual costs, the Client shall pay the difference thereof within a period of not more than 15 days from the date of receipt of such calculation by the Client.
 However, where the amount received from the Client is found to be higher than the actual costs, LPIN shall pay to Client within 15 days as aforesaid.
 However, such calculation shall only be done not earlier than two months after the end of the Contract Period in respect of any particular Vehicle.

-Notwithstanding the provisions of (III), during the month of March every year, LPIN at its own discretion shall calculate the difference between the amounts received from the Client for repairs and maintenance (including the tyre maintenance) in respect of all Vehicles with the Client and share a report on all costs incurred on the Vehicles till the month of December of the preceding year against the amount received from the Client for the same period.
+Notwithstanding the provisions of (III), during the month of March every year, LPIN shall calculate the difference between the amounts received from the Client for repairs and maintenance (including the tyre maintenance) in respect of all Vehicles with the Client and share a report on all costs incurred on the Vehicles till the month of December of the preceding year against the amount received from the Client for the same period.
 In the event the variance between the costs incurred on repair and maintenance of these Vehicles against the amount received from the Client is more than 15%, the Client will make the differential payment to LPIN within 15 days of sharing this report.
-In the event the amount received from the Client is higher than the cost for the settlement period, LPIN will share the report as mentioned above and adjust this amount towards the next settlement period.
+In the event the amount received from the Client is higher than the cost for the settlement period, LPIN will share the report as mentioned above and make the differential payment to the Client.

 ARTICLE 2B